BrightcoveOS/android-player-samples/brightcove-player-controls/README.md

 ## Installation

 The Brightcove Player Controls are available with the Android Native Player version 4.3.6 and higher.
-Simply ensure that a top level Gradle properties file is provided that defines *anpVersion* with the value "4.4+", for example:
+Simply ensure that a top level gradle.properties file is provided that references the latest released SDK version.
+See the [gradle.properties file in this repo](https://github.com/BrightcoveOS/android-player-samples/blob/master/gradle.properties) for an example referencing the latest Brightcove Android Native SDK version.

-    # gradle.properties

-    # Use this property to select the most recent Brightcove Android
-    # Native Player version.
-    anpVersion=4.4+

-## Quick Start

-## Known Issues

-### Orientation Switching

-#### SeekBar
-* There is currently a known bug in the reported progress after switching orientation.
-After the orientation switch the seek bar shows progress as completed.

-### End Time Text View prior to starting the video
-* There is currently a known bug where the duration text view does not show the video length prior to starting the video.
-Once the video is started, the text view value is updated correctly.

 ## Reporting Bugs